Instantaneous blowup for interacting SDEs with superlinear drift

 Hence the Alternating Process and consequently the ISDE becomes very large by time $2\delta$ at $p$.
-Finally we show that the $U^{(0)}$, started at this very large value at $p$, has to be large at the site $0$ within the next time $\delta$ (see Proposition \ref{prop:det:noise}).
-The same argument carries over to any other point instead of $0$.
+Finally we show that the $U^{(0)}$, started at this very large value at $p$, has to be large at an arbitrary site $x$ within the next time $\delta$ (see Proposition \ref{prop:det:noise}).

 In Section \ref{sec:SDE} we discuss blowup for the underlying SDE.
-We define the Alternating Process for the truncated system \eqref{eq:UJ} in Section \ref{sec:AP} and show it's process level convergence to \eqref{eq:UJ}.
+We define the Alternating Process for the truncated system \eqref{eq:UJ} in Section \ref{sec:AP} and show its process level convergence to \eqref{eq:UJ}.
 We also prove the key Proposition \ref{prop:compare} which compares the Alternating Process to the underlying SDE.
 Next we study the spatial growth of $U_t^{(0)}(\cdot)$ in Section \ref{sec:ISDE:no_drift} and compare the deterministic term of $U_t^{(0)}$ to the stochastic term for small time $t$.
 Finally we prove Theorem \ref{thm:main} in Section \ref{sec:thm}.